Will Franken survive? Senator faces calls to resign, ethics probe, scorn of colleagues

 “Sexual harassment is never acceptable and must not be tolerated,” Senate Minority Leader Chuck Schumer, D-N.Y., said in a statement Thursday.
 “I hope and expect that the Ethics Committee will fully investigate this troubling incident as they should with any credible allegation of sexual harassment.”

-The most recent lawmaker to resign amid allegations involving sexual misconduct -- related to an affair and efforts to keep in secret -- was Sen. John Ensign, R-Nev., who abandoned his seat before the ethics investigation was complete.
+The most recent lawmaker to resign amid allegations involving sexual misconduct -- related to an affair and efforts to keep it secret -- was Sen. John Ensign, R-Nev., who abandoned his seat before the ethics investigation was complete.

 Franken’s accuser is not calling for his resignation, even though she said she felt "violated" and "humiliated" by his actions more than a decade ago.